Nikunj-Gupta/On-the-Calibration-of-Compartmental-Epidemiological-Models/README.md

 model = calibModelOde()
 ```

-You will then have to call the calib function from those model.
+You will then have to call the `calib` function.
 It will return three values:

 * A minimizer result class (see [here](https://lmfit.github.io/lmfit-py/fitting.html#lmfit.minimizer.MinimizerResult) for more information)